Fun Preschool Math Activities for Parents

 Online math programs are a great way to build essential numeracy skills in a fun and highly motivating way for your preschooler.
 Look for online math programs that have been designed by expert educators and match your child's individual level.
 Mathseeds provides hundreds of one-on-one lessons and math games that you can try for free here.

-Playing shop is a fun way to practise early math skills and show your child how numbers and counting are a part of everyday life.
+Playing shop is a fun way to practice early math skills and show your child how numbers and counting are a part of everyday life.
 Gather toys or grocery items and label them with prices written on sticky notes.
 You can pretend to buy and sell items using play money or creating your own paper money.
 This will teach your child the concept of paying for items using notes and coins.

 Count and cook